-Loïc Wacquant is a professor of Sociology and Research Associate at the Institute for Legal Research, Boalt Law School, University of California at Berkeley, where he is affiliated with the Global Metropolitan Studies Program, the Program in Medical Anthropology, the Center for the Study of Race and Gender, the Designated Emphasis in Critical Theory, and the Center for Urban Ethnography.
-He is also a researcher at the Centre de européen de sociologie et de science politique in Paris.
+Loïc Wacquant is a professor of Sociology at the University of California, Berkeley, where he is affiliated with the Center for the Study of Law and Society, the Global Metropolitan Studies Program, the Institute of Governmental Studies, the Center for the Study of Race and Gender, the Designated Emphasis in Critical Theory, and the Center for Ethnographic Research .
+He is also a research associate at the Centre de européen de sociologie et de science politique in Paris.

-Born and raised in Southern France, Wacquant was educated in Montpellier, Paris, and Chicago, where he received his Ph.D in Sociology in 1994 after earlier graduate studies in industrial economics and a research stint in the South Pacific island of New Caledonia.
+Born and raised in Southern France, Wacquant was educated in Montpellier, Paris, and Chicago, where he received his PhD in Sociology in 1994 after earlier graduate studies in industrial economics and a research stint in the South Pacific island of New Caledonia.
 His interests span comparative urban marginality, ethnoracial domination, incarnation, the penal state, social theory and the politics of reason.
-(For an introduction to and overview of his work, see ” The Body, the Ghetto and the Penal State “).
+(For an introduction to and overview of his work as of 2008, see ” The Body, the Ghetto and the Penal State “).

-A member of the Society of Fellows at Harvard University (1990-1993) and a MacArthur Foundation Fellow (1997-2002), he is the recipient of an Alphonse Fletcher Jr. Fellowship and of the 2008 Lewis A. Coser Award of the Theory Section of the American Sociological Association.
-He has been a visiting professor in Los Angeles, Rio de Janeiro, Paris, and New York City, and invited as a Fellow to the Russell Sage Foundation, the Wissenschaftskolleg zu Berlin, and the Center for Advanced Studies in the Behavioral Sciences.
+A member of the Society of Fellows at Harvard University (1990-1993) and a MacArthur Foundation Fellow (1997-2002), Wacquant is the recipient of an Alphonse Fletcher Jr. Fellowship and of the Lewis A. Coser Award of the Theory Section of the American Sociological Association.
+He has been a visiting professor in Los Angeles, Rio de Janeiro, Paris, New York City, Vienna, and Cambridge, and invited as a Fellow to the Russell Sage Foundation, the Wissenschaftskolleg zu Berlin, and the Center for Advanced Studies in the Behavioral Sciences in Stanford.